 The Optimal Segment Kinematic Alignment approach to Rehabilitation (OSKAR) is an orthotic method of treating children with lower limb neurological conditions caused by such conditions as cerebral palsy and spina bifida.
 It was originally developed by Elaine Owen MBE MSc SRP MCSP, a world-renowned physiotherapist who was awarded an MBE in 2012 for services to children with disabilities.
 OSKAR’s efficacy is proven by extensive evidence.
 We have also seen at first hand its effectiveness as Elaine has been working with us since 2015.

 The OSKAR clinic is held in the London Orthotic Consultancy’s gait laboratory at our headquarters clinic in Kingston upon Thames.
-We have another OSKAR clinic at the University of Salford (temporarily closed) using the teaching hospital’s gait laboratory.
+We have another OSKAR clinic at our Manchester clinic which is located at the University of Salford where we have access to the University’s Gait Laboratory.

 Impairments from Cerebral Palsy range in severity, usually in correlation to the degree of injury to the brain.
 The primary effects of Cerebral Palsy are impairments of muscle tone, motor functions, balance and posture.
 Exact symptoms will vary from child to child.

 At our OSKAR clinic we assess each child on the basis of the ICF guidelines, this stands for the International Classification of Functioning, Disability and Health.
 It was approved for use by the World Health Assembly in 2001.
 It provides a framework within which our clinicians can measure and assess an individual’s physical functioning.
 Gait and walking patterns are assessed in our video vector gait laboratory.
 We can then set goals for the improvements we want to see with our orthotic treatments.
 Periodically we will objectively measure how we are doing against these goals, setting review dates that are appropriate for each child.